Direction-dependent Dynamics of Colloidal Particle Pairs and the Stokes-Einstein Relation in Quasi-Two-Dimensional Fluids: Methods

 \bmhead{Supplementary information} This article contains supplementary files/videos.

-\bmhead{Acknowledgments} Authors thank Rajesh Ganapathy, Prasanna Venkatesh B., Adhip Agarwala, and Sankalp Nambiar for useful discussions.
-N.H.B. was supported by the DST-INSPIRE fellowship.
-C.K.M acknowledges financial support from Indian Institute of Technology (IIT) Gandhinagar and Start-up Research Grant through SRG/2021/001077, of Science and Engineering Research Board of Government of India.
+\bmhead{Acknowledgments} Authors thank Rajesh Ganapathy, Prasanna Venkatesh B., Adhip Agarwala, K. Hima Nagamanasa, and Sankalp Nambiar for useful discussions.
+We gratefully acknowledge financial support from the Department of Science and Technology (Government of India), INSPIRE fellowship (NHB), Indian Institute of Technology Gandhinagar, India (CKM) and the Start-up Research Grant through SRG/2021/001077, of Science and Engineering Research Board of Government of India (CKM), US National Science Foundation through Grant DMR2003659 (AGY) and the MRSEC Grant DMR1720530 including its optical microscopy shared experimental facility (AGY).